 95893.
 Allocation to Natural Gas Suppliers for Protection of Natural Gas Ratepayers.

 Allocation to Individual Natural Gas Suppliers.
 For each budget year, each natural gas supplier's allocation will be calculated as follows.
-Any allowances allocated to natural gas suppliers must be used exclusively for the benefit of retail ratepayers of each such natural gas supplier, consistent with the goals of AB 32, and may not be used for the benefit of entities or persons other than such ratepayers.
+Any allowances allocated to natural gas suppliers must be used for the primary benefit of California retail ratepayers of each such natural gas supplier, consistent with the goals of AB 32, and may not be used for the benefit of entities or persons other than such ratepayers.

 As,t = E2011 * ct